 In the examples are given the maximum flat rates for staff costs and office and administrative costs allowed by the current call for proposals.
 The project partners may use smaller percentages for flat rates in the process of preparation of the budgets.

 BUDGET LINE 3: Travel and accommodation costs

-The budget line covers the expenses for the project staff members in events taking place in the two partnering countries, as follows:
+The budget line covers the expenses for the project staff members for participation in events related to the project implementation, as follows: